 However, because of Enums are objects they can also be expensive in terms of memory and speed if compared with other alternatives like constant ints.
-That said, using an int or a string to represent an entity within a set of finite possibilities can be a bit of an anti-pattern in OOP and a bit strange in general.
-This is one of the reasons why Enums are so powerful, they let you stablish a type that has a limit of possible values unlike using a natural number or a string.
+That said, using an int or a string to represent an entity within a set of finite possibilities can be a bit of an anti-pattern in OOP and generally a tad strange.
+This is one of the reasons why Enums are so powerful, they let you establish a type that has a limited number of possible values unlike using a natural number or a string.

 Among other useful utilities, this library provides us with the annotations

 @StringDef.
-These provide the means to pack a set of constants so that Lint can detect if we are using the wrong entry.
+These provide the means to define a set of constants so that Lint can detect if we are using the wrong entry.
 If we use the wrong values when calling a method the compiler will fail.
-This, however, doesn’t provide runtime safety however, we are interested on usage in code where the mock typing remains handy.
+This, however, doesn’t provide runtime safety.
+However, we are interested in the usage in code where the mock typing remains handy.

-Animal enum When declaring Enums we type something similar to this extend:
+When declaring Enums we type something similar to this:

-Referring to them, as the type of a parameter in a method or constructor, is done in a safe and strong type way:
+Referring to them, as the type of a parameter in a method or constructor, is done in a safe and strongly typed manner:

-Animal annotation Using support annotations, the declaration is similar with a few extra declarations:
+Using support annotations, the declaration is similar with a few extra boilerplate:

 Instead of using the original Enum we can mark the given parameter with the annotation we created to limit the values to be provided:

-Doing this allows us to have a statically initiated map of values that looks a lot nicer than creating a
+Doing this allows us to have a statically instantiated map of values that looks a lot nicer than creating a

-Map manually, it is thread safe and type bound.
+Map manually, it’s thread-safe and type bound.
 A more practical example are URI paths.
 Not only you could access the URI for a given endpoint, but can potentially inject the domain you want to use.

 Animal noises If we want to use annotations we have to ways to get a similar result.
 The easier one that applies to the Animal class is to use @StringDef instead of @IntDef.
 However, such example is too simple.
 If we have something more complex this will not work.